-Eligible Missouri students may request enrollment in online courses through the Missouri Course Access Program (MOCAP) offered through the Missouri Department of Elementary and Secondary Education (DESE) during the regular school enrollment window.
+Missouri students may request enrollment in online courses through the Missouri Course Access Program (MOCAP) offered through the Missouri Department of Elementary and Secondary Education (DESE).
 These courses are offered by outside providers and facilitated outside of the Park Hill School District.
-More information regarding MOCAP can be found on the district website in our footer under Resources.
+Students enrolling with a MOCAP vendor will unenroll from the Park Hill School District.
+There is a link to more information regarding MOCAP in the footer of the district website.